oyama/pico-kvstore/README.md

 ## Security and Encryption

 - **Encryption Method:** Authenticated encryption using AES-128-GCM.
-- **Key Derivation:** Secure HKDF-based key derivation from device-specific IDs or OTP.
+- **Key Derivation:** Secure HKDF-based key derivation from device-specific IDs is implemented; an OTP-based configuration is also possible (with additional implementation).
 - **Memory Safety:** Encryption keys are immediately and securely erased after usage.

 ---